 I am patient, kind and gentle with myself

-And encourage patience, kindness and gentleness in others.
+And encourage patience, kindness and gentleness in

 I believe it is never too late for us to walk our true paths,